What Are Common Questions Asked in a Job Interview

 Preparation is non-negotiable.
 Below is an actionable checklist you can follow before any interview.

-- Map the job description to your experience and prepare three role-specific stories.
+Map the job description to your experience and prepare three role-specific stories.

-- Prepare an elevator pitch for “Tell me about yourself” and a 30–60 second headline for your top strengths.
+Prepare an elevator pitch for “Tell me about yourself” and a 30–60 second headline for your top strengths.

-- Draft answers for common practical questions (salary range, notice period, relocation readiness).
+Draft answers for common practical questions (salary range, notice period, relocation readiness).

-- Rehearse STAR stories out loud and time your responses.
+Rehearse STAR stories out loud and time your responses.

-- Prepare 6–8 thoughtful questions to ask the interviewer that show strategic interest.
+Prepare 6-8 thoughtful questions to ask the interviewer that show strategic interest.

-- Run through a mock interview with a coach, mentor, or trusted peer and record where you lose clarity.
+Run through a mock interview with a coach, mentor or trusted peer and record where you lose clarity.

 Virtual and Panel Interviews

-Strategy for Panel Interviews
+Panel Interviews – Strategy

 Tough Questions: Scripts and Strategies